Democracy Advisor

 We will also be looking for specific experience with the key role requirements:

-• excellent interpersonal skills and the ability to build productive relationships with the Local Board members, colleagues across the organisation and community groups
+• interpersonal skills and the ability to build productive relationships with the Local Board members, colleagues across the organisation and community groups

 • excellent written and oral communication skills